Contents

 Shiyo'n'ir, or the breast of the shiy, are ornamented strips that hang vertically on either side of the outside of the yurt door.
 They are woven on a white cotton ground and are patterned with a woollen pile woven in combination technique.
 The pattern is usually a bold amuletic qoshqar mu'yiz or ram’s horns design.

 A pair of sırtqı janbaw (outer side tapes) hang like a garland at each side of the yurt door, mimicking the internal ishki janbaw.
 These too are woven in combination technique with a symmetrical design and a lower fringe of tassels.
-They are wider than the ishki janbaw but not as wide as the aq basqur.
+They are wider than the ishki janbaw, but not as wide as the aq basqur.
 One end is fastened to the tulg'a at the level of the beljip and the other is attached to a corner of the rear felt.

 The Yurt Roof

-A hole is drilled near the bottom end of each uwıq and this has a cord attached to it by the means of which it is fastened to the keregebas.
+A hole is drilled near the bottom end of each uwıq and this has a cord attached to it by means of which it is fastened to the keregebas.
 This cord is known as the uwıqbaw and is made of black goat’s hair and white sheep’s wool twisted together like a barber’s pole.
 The top end of the uwıq is sharpened and is known as the qa'lemshe (literally pencil).

 Structure of Karakalpak yurt roof

-The shape of the Karakalpak shan'araq is quite distinctive
+The shape of the Karakalpak shan'araq is quite distinctive.

-The roof wheel or shan'araq of the Karakalpak yurt is much more solid than that used in the Turkmen or Kazakh yurt.
-It has two rims, an inner and an outer.
+The roof wheel or shan'araq of the Karakalpak yurt is much more solid than that used in the Turkmen or Qazaq yurt.
+It has two rims, an inner one and an outer.
 The outer rim has holes through it, known as ko'z, into which the uwıq are inserted.
 The convex top of the sha'naraq is formed by a set of thin laths which are splayed at the ends like a Maltese cross.
 These fan-shaped laths are known as the bo'genek.
-Arrow shaped pieces of wood protrude from the rim of the shan'araq towards the centre.
+Arrow-shaped pieces of wood protrude from the rim of the shan'araq towards the centre.
 They are placed in groups of three in the centre of each quadrant and are known as gu'ldirewish.
 These combined with the double-rimmed shan'araq unmistakeably identify the Karakalpak yurt.

 The shan'araq is often lifted into position using a long post with a fork at its upper end.
 This post is known as a baqan and it is also used for placing the felts on the roof.
-Sometimes four uwıqs are tied together with a dizbe to make a temporary equivalent
+Sometimes four uwıqs are tied together with a dizbe to make a temporary equivalent.

 More dizbe are used to uniformly separate the uwıqs and to strengthen the structure.
 As this is done the uwıqs start to shift about and need a lot of adjustment.
-The uwıqs have a natural tendency to fall sidewise, which would result in the spiral collapse of the roof if left unchecked.
+The uwıqs have a natural tendency to fall sideways, which would result in the spiral collapse of the roof if left unchecked.
 By tightly linking the uwıqs at the maximum point of their bend, these dizbe play a vital role in stabilizing the yurt roof.

 The Roof Felts

-The roof of the yurt is generally covered by three pieces of felt although in the past poor families often used reed screens as felt was too expensive.
+The roof of the yurt is generally covered by three pieces of felt, although in the past poor families often used reed screens as felt was too expensive.
 All of the parts are lifted with the aid of the baqan.

-The front and rear roof felts are semi-circular but the felt that covers the smoke hole is rectangular.
+The front and rear roof felts are semi-circular, but the felt that covers the smoke hole is rectangular.
 The first roof felt is known as the aldıng'ı u'zik and this covers the front area above the yurt entrance.
 This is put on first.
 This has a set of 12-15cm wide tent bands known as qızıl qur (literally red band, even though they may not all be red) sewn onto it.
 Three bands on each side of the yurt roof are most common but five on each side is a sign of prosperity.
 The felt is placed on the roof and the qur are allowed to hang down through the uwıqs into the interior of the yurt.
 These are then interlaced and tied to the kerege to form a net or shatırash above the place of honour (to'r).
 This gives a very festive appearance to the yurt.
 We have seen several examples of qurs with family names and dates of births or weddings woven into them.

-The shatyrash
+The shatirash

-The shatırash in a yurt at Erkindarya, formed by the interlacing of the qızıl qur
+The shatırash in a yurt at Erkindarya, formed by the interlacing of the qızıl qur.

 The second roof felt is known as the artqı u'zik and this covers the rear of the yurt.
 It is the same shape as the front felt and also has narrow tent bands sewn onto it, this time on the outside.
 Again there are usually three bands on each side of the yurt roof.
 These are of white cotton and are known as the aq qur.
 They are interlaced on the outside of the felt above the yurt door, holding the roof down onto the uwıqs.
 The bottom of each band is attached to the beljip.

-The final felt, which covers the smoke hole, is known as the tu'n'lik.
+The final felt, which covers the smoke-hole, is known as the tu'n'lik.
 Long ropes go from the corners of the tu'n'lik to the beljip.
 When they need to open the smoke hole they untie one of these ropes and push the felt back with the aid of the baqan.

 Reed Screens

 Screens made of reeds are added to the outside of the kerege.
 In the past mats made from the stems of the tall and slender perennial steppe grass, shiy, were used (Lasiagrostis splendens Kunth).
 This grass, which occurs across Central Asia from Russia to Mongolia and China, forms large thick tussocks and its slender stems grow up to 2½ metres tall.
-Despite being salt tolerant this plant no longer grows in the delta as it cannot cope with the increasingly high levels of salinity.
+Despite being salt-tolerant this plant no longer grows in the delta as it cannot cope with the increasingly high levels of salinity.
 Today reeds are used instead.

-Yurt at Takhtakupyr
+Yurt at Taxtakopir

-Yurt at Taxta Ko'pir with a shiy screen
+Yurt at Taxta Ko'pir with a shiy screen.

 The screens made from these reeds still retain the name 'shiy screens' regardless of the material from which they are made.
 They are constructed using goats wool, which was readily available but needed great skill to spin.
 In many Karakalpak villages all of the outhouses and fences for livestock areas are made of reeds.
 In the past many poor people who could not afford felt for the yurt roof used reeds instead.
 The screens are in two sections, each section is attached to one of the tulg'a and then unrolled so that they meet at the rear of the yurt.
 This means that they can easily be unrolled to let in air during the summer.
 The height of the shiy screen is level with the bend of the uwıqs.